aosabook/500lines/contingent/contingent.markdown

 You can run `diff`
-on the “before” and “after” versions of `index.html` to confirm that your small edit has had zero effect on the project front page — yet Sphinx made you wait while it was rebuilt anyway.
+on the “before” and “after” versions of `index.html` to confirm that your small edit has had no effect on the front page — yet Sphinx made you wait while it was rebuilt anyway.

 You might not even notice the extra rebuild effort